 I recently found out about an animal shelter in my small town and got in touch with the lady who runs it to see if I could take any of her dogs out.
-I am an active runner and my own dog is too old and reluctant to run with me, so I thought I could kill two birds with one stone, get a shelter dog out for an hour or so, and I could enjoy the company of a canine companion.
+As an active runner, I thought I could kill two birds with one stone.
+Get a shelter dog out for an hour or so, and I could enjoy the company of a canine companion.
 So I have been taking little Nina the Kelpie out once or twice a week for a short run.
 The lady who runs the shelter is an amazing woman, but she is so overworked and always in need of assistance.
 It got me thinking about the different ways we can help shelters out, not just financially, but in many other ways too.
 So I thought I would compile a list.

 1) Dog walking or running: